marcosminshew/mmz/README.md

 ***
 ### text-divider
 This Content Type supports elements of the design where a row of text is shown full width.
 A CTA can optionally be shown.
 There are two types of text-dividers: text-only and heading divider.
 Only one should be entered but text-only will take priority if not.
 A heading divider allows a heading and sub-heading.
-See /join-us for examples of both on one page.

 | Field | Type | Notes |
 | --- | --- | --- |